simphotonics/merging_builder/README.md

 Following the guidelines of [source_gen], it is common practice to separate *builders* and *generators* from the code using those builders.

-In the [example] provided, the package defining a new builder is called `researcher_builder` and the package using this builder is called `researcher`.
+In the [example] provided with this library, the package defining a new builder is called `researcher_builder` and the package using this builder is called `researcher`.
 To set up a build system the following steps are required:

 1. Include [merging_builder] and [build] as *dependencies* in the file `pubspec.yaml` of the package **defining** the builder.
 (In the [example] mentioned here, the generator also requires the packages [analyzer] and [source_gen].)